nerves-project/erlinit/README.md

 it does, try passing '-v' in the kernel arguments so that `erlinit` runs in verbose mode.
-If it looks like the Erlang runtime is being started, but it crashes or hangs midway without providing any usable console output, try passing '-s' in the kernel arguments and add the strace program to `/usr/bin`.
+If it looks like the Erlang runtime is being started, but it crashes or hangs midway without providing any usable console output, try passing `-s "/usr/bin/strace -f"` in the config file or via kernel arguments to run `strace` on the initialization process.
+Be sure to add the strace program to `/usr/bin`.
 Sometimes you need to sift through the strace output to find the missing library or file that couldn't be loaded.
 When debugged, please consider contributing a fix back to help other `erlinit` users.